The 19 types of envelope for a million different messages

 Imagine being able to intrigue your prospect before they’ve even opened your letter.
 You can do this with the right envelope.

-Then there’s material… it doesn’t have to be brown paper, or white, and it can be recycled for the environmentally-conscious, heat-resistant for the sterilisation purposes, or acid-free for archiving.
+Then there’s material… it doesn’t have to be brown paper, or white, and it can be recycled for the environmentally conscious, heat-resistant for the sterilisation purposes, or acid-free for archiving.

-And who wants to be licking envelopes in the 2000’s?
+And who wants to be licking envelopes in the 2000s?
 There’s peel and stick, tuck and slit, or even string and washer.

 In reality, there are many more combinations than 19, but it gives us a starting point.

-Envelope have feelings too!
+Envelopes have feelings too!

 We are envelope makers.
 We manufacture the carriage of good news, everyday communications and joyous events.
 And in doing so, we are adding another dimension to your stationery or campaign, adding coloured paper, branded print or even personally addressed, one by one.